bpj/placeholder-prompt/README.md

 Note that while the terminal encoding is queried from the system, and can be set explicitly with the -e option if the automation fails, input and output files as well as any data files are assumed to be UTF-8 encoded.
-If this is not the case use a tool like iconv or (since you must have perl installed anyway to run placeholder-prompt.pl) the Perl implementation piconv <https://perldoc.pl/piconv> which comes bundled with perl.
+If this is not the case use a tool like iconv, or (since you must have perl installed anyway to run placeholder-prompt.pl) the Perl implementation piconv <https://perldoc.pl/piconv> which comes bundled with perl, to convert your files to UTF-8.

 IN PLACE EDITING
 ----------------